 This is an invitation to seek and to thirst for more of God.
 Edwards reminds us that we often “spend our lives in busy activism, instead of pausing to realize the possibilities, The inevitable and constant preliminary to revival has always been a thirst for God, a thirst, a living thirst for a knowledge of the living God, and a longing and a burning desire to see him at work.”

-“Conservatives would rather work to reform church theology and practice.
+“Conservatives would rather work to reform church theology & practice.
 Intellectuals doubt supernatural intervention.
 Rationalists dismiss emotional enthusiasm.
 All convene committees and organize campaigns.
-But few will plead for revival .- Martyn Lloyd-Jones
+But few will plead for revival.

 - practice a personal daily time of prayer